-For train lovers, there’s a new route opening up in 2023 which is certain to provide just that, in the form of a new sleeper route between London and Berlin.
+For train lovers, a new route has just opened up, in the form of a new sleeper route between London and Berlin.
 And, you’re now able to purchase tickets to that very service: The European Sleeper.

 Lasting just 16 hours and with only one stop in between, this development is a godsend for those looking to catch more views out of train windows across Europe, or decrease their air miles in the new year.

-Our route has handily been mapped out for us by The Man In Seat 61, who said that from May 25, you can jump on the Eurostar to Brussels at 3:04pm, before hopping over to the European Sleeper Service to Berlin at 7:22pm.
+Our route was handily mapped out for us by The Man In Seat 61 back in January, who said that from May 25 you can jump on the Eurostar to Brussels at 3:04pm, before hopping over to the European Sleeper Service to Berlin at 7:22pm.
 You’ll glide into the German capital at 6:48am – primed for a day of exploring after your cosy snooze and (free) breakfast.

-The route heads through Amsterdam and Hanover before arriving at Berlin in the early hours.
-Plus, there’s plans to extend the line beyond the German capital to go through Dresden and into Prague in 2024.
+The route heads through Antwerp, Rotterdam and Amsterdam before arriving at Berlin in the early hours.
+There are also plans to extend the line beyond the German capital to go through Dresden and into Prague in 2024.
 European Sleeper are also planning a route between Amsterdam and Barcelona to open up in 2025.
 Flying?
 We don’t know what that is – ’tis train season now.

-Tickets go on sale for the service here on February 20, 2023.
+Tickets are on sale for the service, which launches today (May 25), here now!
 You’ll need to purchase a separate Eurostar ticket between London and Brussels.